Jack Twist: Fictional character history

-Jack is born in about 1943 or 1944, and grows up in Lightning Flat, in the northeastern corner of Wyoming.
-At some point, he drops out of high school.
-While on a 1963 shepherding job on the fictional Brokeback Mountain in Wyoming, rodeo cowboy Jack meets and falls in love with ranch hand Ennis Del Mar (portrayed in the film by Heath Ledger).
+Jack is born around 1943 or 1944 and grows up in Lightning Flat, Wyoming.
+He spends his youth in the northeastern corner of the state and eventually drops out of high school.
+In 1963, while working as a rodeo cowboy on Brokeback Mountain, Wyoming, Jack encounters Ennis Del Mar, a ranch hand portrayed by Heath Ledger in the film adaptation.